SIGHTS

 Main viewpoint: The classic reflection shot of the golden pavilion in Kyoko-chi pond is taken from the designated viewing area immediately after the entrance.
 This is where everyone stops for photos.
 Overcast days produce more even reflections than bright sunshine.

-Anmintaku Pond: Further along the path, a smaller upper garden with a stone pagoda and camellia trees.
+GARDEN PATH Anmintaku Pond: Further along the path, a smaller upper garden with a stone pagoda and camellia trees.
 Usually less crowded than the main viewing area.

 Sekkatei Teahouse: A historic tea house near the exit.
 Tea and sweets (¥500) available — the matcha here is noticeably better than the generic tourist options outside.